Stephan-Heuscher/AI-Rescue-Ring/PRIVACY_POLICY.md

 ---

 **Summary**: Assistive Tap itself collects no personal data.
 Settings are stored only on your device.
-Optional ads are provided by Google AdMob, which may collect limited advertising data as described in Google's policies.
 You have full control over permissions and can disable features or uninstall at any time.